Landlord looking to transfer property to a Limited Company?

 At THP we recognise that this is a big decision and entirely dependent on personal circumstances.
 There are many tax traps to consider and if you get it wrong and fail to complete all the paperwork correctly it could cost you dearly.

-We have now written a complete new section on our website for BTL Landlords and you can find this here:- Making Buy-to-Let More Profitable
+We have now written a completely new section on our website for BTL Landlords and you can find this here:- Making Buy-to-Let More Profitable

 This includes more detailed information on transferring properties to Limited Companies or buying new investment properties using a Limited Company which you can find here:- Should I transfer my BTL properties into a limited company?

 In very general terms, if you have BTL portfolio with less than 10 properties, the costs (initial and ongoing) and hassle involved in transferring your privately owned properties into a limited company are likely to exceed any potential tax saving.
-This is not always the case but is true in the majority of scenarios.
+This is not always the case but in our opinion, this is true in the majority of scenarios.

 Once you are an existing Personal Tax client of THP and we have prepared at least one Tax Return on your behalf, you will be able to benefit from our comprehensive tax planning services for Landlords.